mpdeimos/onepassword-java/README.md

 ---

 This branch is compatible with version 2 of the CLI only and currently work in progress.
-The stable version, compatble with CLI version 1 is on [branch v1](https://github.com/mpdeimos/onepassword-java/tree/v1).
+The stable version, which is compatible with CLI version 1 is on [branch v1](https://github.com/mpdeimos/onepassword-java/tree/v1).

 ---